MarsBased/handbook/guides/development/angular-guidelines.md

 Akita offers, basically, two JS classes to interact with, the store for adding/modify objects and the query for consulting it, and that's all, no more Actions, Reducers nor Effects.

-Akita's decoupled components: All Akita store management could be done (and its fully recommended) throw a service so components are totally detached from it, an async method that interacts with the store remains as an async method for the component and could react to fulfillment if needed (not as flux-like store actions that are "flattened")
+Akita's decoupled components: All Akita store management could be done (and it is fully recommended) throw a service so components are totally detached from it, an async method that interacts with the store remains as an async method for the component and could react to fulfilment if needed (not as flux-like store actions that are "flattened")

 ####  3.5.1. <a name='GlobalEntities'></a>Global Entities